 Resolved: That the OSG Legislative Committee, the OSG Veterans Committee, and the OSG Community Service Committee consider the creating of a monument for disabled service members as a priority in their work.
 And be it further

-Resolved: That the Oregon State Grange though their committees, including the OSG Executive Committee, solicit help from various organizations in Oregon, including the Veterans of Foreign Wars, The American Legion, Disabled American Veterans, the various Confederated Tribes in Oregon, and all others that would like to recognize the service and sacrifice of these veterans who were disabled as result of their service in the US military.
+Resolved: That the Oregon State Grange through their committees, including the OSG Executive Committee, solicit help from various organizations in Oregon, including the Veterans of Foreign Wars, The American Legion, Disabled American Veterans, the various Confederated Tribes in Oregon, and all others that would like to recognize the service and sacrifice of these veterans who were disabled as result of their service in the US military.

 VE #3: Citizenship for Veterans